 b) Exactly why AI generated art is getting so popular

-c) What types of AI generated art you can get started creating today, including a nine part step-by-step example of how I create my own digital art with photos and an AI Art Filter
+c) A list of the types of AI generated art you can get started creating today, including a nine part step-by-step example of how I create my own digital art with photos and an AI Art Filter

 AI generated art is simply a type of “original” art that is generated by computers with the help of programmers, designers and artists using AI, or artificial intelligence.
 If you want to get fancy, the official term for this type of computer-generated art is “artificial intelligence art“, according to Wikipedia.